kriteenjain/COM-SCI-Captsone/README.md

 ## Features

 - **Distributed training** using `tf.distribute.MultiWorkerMirroredStrategy` on MNIST
-- **Heartbeat-based failure detection** — TCP heartbeat protocol with a standalone sender process that survives TF cascade crashes, enabling the controller to distinguish intentionally killed workers from crash victims
+- **Heartbeat-based failure detection** — TCP heartbeat protocol (2s interval, 8s timeout) with a standalone sender process that survives TF cascade crashes, enabling the controller to distinguish intentionally killed workers from crash victims
 - **Automatic checkpointing** via `tf.keras.callbacks.ModelCheckpoint` with chief-worker write coordination
 - **Scale down** — kill any number of workers (Ctrl+C or `kill_workers.sh`); the controller detects the failure via heartbeat timeout, and the supervisor restarts surviving workers in their existing terminals from the latest checkpoint
 - **Scale up** — add a worker at any time (`add_worker.sh`); the controller registers it immediately and the cluster reconfigures without waiting for a heartbeat timeout
 - **Dynamic `TF_CONFIG`** — the controller regenerates cluster configuration on every membership or port change, with generation tracking
 - **In-terminal restart** — surviving workers restart inside their existing terminal windows (no new terminal spawning on recovery)
-- **Stabilization window** — after a failure, the controller waits 10 seconds to collect all survivor heartbeats before reporting, preventing premature recovery decisions
+- **Stabilization window** — after a failure, the controller waits 5 seconds to collect all survivor heartbeats before reporting, preventing premature recovery decisions

 ## Architecture